Skip to main content

 *Project*

 Code identifying the low project organization to use for distributing the position's gross salary in Fund Accounting.
-If you do not use project accounting, click OK to leave the fields in this section blank.
+If you do not use project accounting, select OK to leave the fields in this section blank.

 Account